 \IT{Figure~\ref{fig:3+3_3+2_full} shows two examples of the dependence on $v_{ext}$ of the average polarization for each group} of dimers $d_{(1,2)}=1/(N_{(1,2)})\sum_{i=1}^{N_{(1,2)}}\langle \sigma_{z}^{(1,2),i} \rangle$, \IT{and of the total polarization $P=\langle S_z\rangle$}.
-Specifically, we present two cases: $(N_1=1,N_2=2)$ and $N_1=2,N_2=2$. \IT{The main common feature of the presented dependencies are (i) a strongly non-monotonic discontinuous cross-polarizability $d_1(v_{\rm ext})$, and (ii) a sharp, step-like total polarizability $P(v_{\rm ext})$.} We also observe \IT{remarkable differences in the behavior} for these two cases, both at large, and at small $v_{ext}$.
-Firstly, at large $|v_{ext}|$ the polarizations of the two group of dimers have opposite signs for $N_1=1$ and the same sign for $N_1=2$.
+Specifically, we present two cases: $(N_1=1,N_2=2)$ and $N_1=2,N_2=2$. \IT{The main common feature of the presented dependencies are (i) a strongly non-monotonic discontinuous average polarization of first group $d_1(v_{\rm ext})$, and (ii) a sharp, step-like total polarization $P(v_{\rm ext})$.} We also observe \IT{remarkable differences in the behavior} for these two cases, both at large, and at small $v_{ext}$.
+Firstly, at large $|v_{ext}|$ the polarizations of the two groups of dimers have opposite signs for $N_1=1$ and the same sign for $N_1=2$.
 Moreover, at $v_{ext}\approx 0$ the polarization \IT{is almost constant} for $N_1=2$ and has a steep step for $N_1=1$.
 The plots for other combinations of $(N_1,N_2)$ can be found in the \IT{Supplemental Material}.

 \IT{Importantly, the observed peculiar quantized response} emerges only in the deep strong coupling regime when the dimensionless light-matter coupling strength $\lambda^2/\omega\ge 1$.
-In this regime, one can neglect the kinetic energy of the harmonic oscillator in Hamiltonian Eq.~\eqref{eqn:starting_ham} and treat $q$ as a classical variable, \IT{which can be viewed as a cavity Born-Oppenheimer (BO) approximation \cite{Flick2017b}}.
-In this approximation, Hamiltonian reduces to a square matrix of dimension $(N_1+1)\times (N_2+1)$ and we can find its ground state by finding \IT{the lowest eigenvalue at each $q$ (the Born-Oppenheimer surface), and then identifying its global minimum}.
-As can be seen in Fig.~\ref{fig:3+3_3+2_full} the polarization found in this approximation (shown with dashed lines) \IT{reproduces all main features} of the exact diagonalization (shown by solid lines).
+In this regime, one can neglect the kinetic energy of the harmonic oscillator in Hamiltonian Eq.~\eqref{eqn:starting_ham} and treat $q$ as a classical variable, \IT{which can be viewed as a cavity Born-Oppenheimer approximation (BOA)~\cite{Flick2017b}}.
+In this approximation, Hamiltonian reduces to a square matrix of dimension $(N_1+1)\times (N_2+1)$ and we can find its ground state by finding \IT{the lowest eigenvalue $E(q)$ at each $q$ (the BO surface), and then identifying its global minimum}.
+As can be seen in Fig.~\ref{fig:3+3_3+2_full} the polarization found in this approximation (shown with blue dotted lines) \IT{reproduces all main features} of the exact diagonalization (shown by dashed blue lines).